Fabricio333/PasswordManagerWeb/README.md

 - Enter your **Username** or **Email**.
 - Enter the **Website URL**.
 - Let the **Nonce** on 0 if is the first password for that credentials, and modify it if you need other password.
-- Press the button
+- Press the **Show Password** button to generate the password for that credentials.

 ![Password Creation](https://m.primal.net/OzRg.png)

 ### **Encrypt Local Data (Optional)**
-You can choose to encrypt the private key and the nonces/sites data to speed up future access.
+You can choose to encrypt and save locally the private key and the nonces/sites data to speed up future access.

 ![Encryption Option](https://m.primal.net/OzRm.png)